namacilhdx11/ESP32--Network-Sniffer/README.md

 This started as a Schoolprojekt but i found so interesting that i want to continue it a little until it might become a usefull tool.
 Right now this thing can read out packages and identify different parts of it i want to make it able to reconstruct devices and Accses points in a Network.

+it would like this to be shared and forked but also to be some trace to this github.